ZachPlzSleepEarly/ackermann-vehicle-gzsim-ros2/README.md

     [![Autonomus Navigation - Youtube](https://img.youtube.com/vi/SJ4NrbdlNZo/0.jpg)](https://www.youtube.com/watch?v=SJ4NrbdlNZo "NAV2")

 > **Note:** The YouTube videos above are played at 4x speed.
 You can reach the videos by click on the images.

-## If you like this project, consider giving it a ⭐ to show your support!

 ## Future Work